open-sauced/intro/docs/CONTRIBUTING.md

 ## Issues

-- When you contribute to the project for the first time, please consider checking the [bug](https://github.com/open-sauced/intro/issues?q=is%3Aissue+is%3Aopen+label%3A%22%F0%9F%90%9B+bug%22) or [good first issue](https://github.com/open-sauced/intro/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) labels.
+- When you contribute to the project for the first time, please consider checking the [bug](https://github.com/open-sauced/intro/issues?q=is%3Aissue+is%3Aopen+label%3A%22%F0%9F%90%9B+bug%22), [good first issue](https://github.com/open-sauced/intro/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22), or [beginners only](https://github.com/open-sauced/intro/issues?q=is%3Aissue+is%3Aopen+label%3A%22beginners+only%22) labels.

-- If you wish to work on an open issue, please comment with `.take`, and it will be assigned to you.
-If an issue is not assigned, it is assumed to be available for anyone to work on.
-So, assign yourself to an issue before beginning work to avoid conflicts.
+- If you wish to work on an open issue, please comment with `.take`, and it will be assigned to you. <br> If an issue is not assigned, it is assumed to be available for anyone to work on.
+So, assign yourself to an issue **before** beginning work to avoid conflicts.

+  !> Please only self-assign an issue with label "beginners only" or "good first issue" **one time**. <br> Maintainers may remove you from the assignees and not accept your pull request if you choose to proceed.

-- Do you have an idea and want to add a section or a chapter to a course?
-Or do you spot a bug or have an idea for enhancing any of our courses?
-You can create an issue to address it.
+- Do you spot a bug in any of our courses?
+Or do you have an idea for enhancing our courses and want to add a section or a chapter to a course?

+  You can create an issue and fill in our issue form to address it.
 But our maintainers need to triage the issue before you can work on it.
-If you wish to work on the issue, please tag the `@open-sauced/docs` team in the comment to notify them.
+If you wish to work on the issue you submitted, please inform and tag the `@open-sauced/docs` team in the comment.

 You can always ask for help in the `🍕opensauced-contributors-chat` channel on our community [Discord](https://discord.com/invite/U2peSNf23P) or [GitHub Discussions](https://github.com/open-sauced/intro/discussions) if you get stuck while working on your changes or need clarification.